JVerhe/heatTopology/readme.md

 Filtering technique (0 = no filtering, 1 = sensitivity filtering, 2 = density filtering)
 ```

-For example a `config1.txt` could look like this:
+For example a `config.txt` could look like this:

 ```
 20